Adaptive procedures for directional false discovery rate control: Directional control with data masking: ZDIRECT

-\end{theorem} Since $\mathcal{R}_{\hat{t}} \subset \{i: u_i\in (0, 0.25] \cup [0.75, 1)\}$, it must be the case that $\text{sgn}(z_i) \neq 0$ for any $i \in \mathcal{R}_{\hat{t}}$, under \assumpref{symm}.
-Essentially, \algref{zdirect} iteratively constructs a sequence of non-increasing candidate rejection sets $\cR_t$ from $\cM_t$, until the ratio $\FDRdirhat (t)$, which estimates the $\FDRdir$ that would be incurred by making the sign declarations $(\text{sgn}(z_i))_{i \in \mathcal{R}_{t}}$, drops below $q$.
-In particular, the sets $\cM_t$ are shrunk based on the data in such a way that these two conditions are respected: \begin{enumerate} \item[(C1)] $\cM_{t +1}$ must be constructed based on the partial data $\{\tilde{u}_{i, t}\}_{i \in [m]}$ available at step $t$ only.
-Essentially, any human/computer routine who shrinks $\cM_t$ to $\cM_{t+1}$ can only know that the true value of $u_i$ is one of two possibilities if $i$ is still in the ``masked" set $\mathcal{M}_t $. \item[(C2)] $\mathcal{M}_{t+1}$ must be a strict subset of $\mathcal{M}_t$ to ensure the algorithm does terminate. \end{enumerate} Apart from the final sign declarations, \algref{zdirect} inherits much of its structure from the ZAP (finite) algorithm in \citet{leung2022zap}, but is situated in the more general ``without-threshold" framework \citep[Section 6.1]{lei2018adapt} that does not explicitly involve any thresholding functions.
+Apart from the final sign declarations, \algref{zdirect} inherits much of its structure from the ZAP (finite) algorithm in \citet{leung2022zap}, but is situated in the more general ``without-threshold'' framework \citep[Section 6.1]{lei2018adapt} that does not explicitly involve any thresholding functions.
 In fact, a quantity like $\FDRdirhat (t)$ has been used as an FDR estimate in \citet{leung2022zap}.
-To also make sense of it as a suitable estimate of the $\FDRdir$ that may be incurred by the sign discoveries of $(\text{sgn}(z_i))_{i \in \mathcal{R}_{t}}$, note that an $i \in \mathcal{R}_t$ constitutes a false discovery if either
+To also make sense of it as a suitable $\FDRdir$ estimate for the sign discoveries of $(\text{sgn}(z_i))_{i \in \mathcal{R}_{t}}$, note that an $i \in \mathcal{R}_t$ constitutes a false discovery if either

 or